briandrum/codes.forchagrin.com/ordinances/1111-appeals-and-variances.md

 ## 1111.03   Application for appeals or variances

-An appeal shall be considered by the Board of Zoning Appeals only after formal action or decision has been taken by the Administrator or other Officers, Boards, or Commissions with regard to an application for a building permit, zoning certificate, issuance of a stop order, specific referral or some similar action; provided that:
+An appeal shall be considered by the Board of Zoning Appeals only after formal action has been taken by the Administrator or other officers, or is taken at a public meeting by a board or commission with regard to an application for a building permit, zoning certificate, issuance of a stop order, specific referral or some similar action; provided that:

-1. _(a)_ The Administrator or designee shall send notice of such formal action or decision, by electronic mail, or by depositing a letter with the United States Postal Service, with postage pre-paid, notifying the aggrieved party who first made such application, as the case may be, of such formal action or decision.

-2. _(b)_ Within ten (10) days of such formal action or decision, an application for appeal from such formal action or a decision shall be filed with the Administrator; and when applicable, an application for a variance shall be filed with the Administrator within such ten (10) day period; and
+1. _(a)_ Within ten (10) days of such action, an application for appeal shall be filed with the Administrator; and when applicable, an application for a variance shall be filed with the Administrator; and

-3. _(c)_ The time period to file an appeal shall commence to run upon the date that the Administrator or designee sends notice of such formal action or decision, by electronic mail, or by depositing a letter with the United States Postal Service, with postage pre-paid, notifying the aggrieved party who first made such application, as the case may be, of such formal action or decision.
-The notice shall be sent to the e-mail address or residence or business address designated by the applicant when filing an application for a permit, if any.
-Failure of the applicant to receive such notice shall not be a basis for tolling or extending the time period to file an appeal.
+2. _(b)_ Application for appeal or variance shall include reference to the decision or sections of this Planning and Zoning Code from which the appeal or variance is sought and all necessary data in accordance with the form provided.

+3. _(c)_ An application for an appeal may be filed by (i) the person who has been denied a building permit, zoning certificate or any other authorization, (ii) a person who has received a stop work order under any provision of the Codified Ordinances, (iii) any property owner who can prove they would be especially damaged by the issuance of a permit or other administrative approval, or (iv) any property owner who should have received a notice of a request for approval of a project pursuant to Section 1109.05 of this Planning and Zoning Code and who has an interest, established by law, in the disposition of such matter.

 4. _(d)_ Prior to filing an application for a variance from the Board of Zoning Appeals, for the erection, enlargement and/or alteration of a building in the